When I was a kid Bologna was my city of dreams.

 In the Dinosaur's Mouth

 At Museo Geologico Cappellini there's a complete skeleton of a Diplodocus.

 It's 26m long, 4m tall and your kid will remember it forever.

 Tel.
 051 209 4555

 Ideal for kids and adults who still love Jurassic Park.

-Our cooking class is perfect for family and run by a real sfoglina (and mamma!)
+Our cooking class in Bologna is perfect for family and run by a real sfoglina (and mamma!)